-This way, no apps you download or websites you visit have a chance at cracking the digital safe that contains fingerprint information used by iPhone Touch ID sensors, or steal photos off of your device.
+This way, no apps you download or websites you visit have a chance at cracking the digital safe that contains fingerprint information used by iPhone Touch ID sensors, or steal photos off your device.
 Sure, you could accidentally click on permissions that let an app access those photos, but no app can access data without asking.

 So, for the time being, iOS is proving that its architecture is strong enough to not need antivirus software, which may have been the reason why Apple removed a number of antivirus apps from the App Store in March 2015.
-Sure, Mac, PC and Android platforms practically require antivirus software, but that's because those operating systems bear a more open design.
+Sure, Mac, PC and Android platforms practically require antivirus software, but that's because those operating systems bear more open designs.

-And what of the iOS Security Apps?
+And what of the iOS security apps?

-The McAfee Private Photo Vault, Backup, Mobile Security app offers users a way to lock photos behind a six-digit PIN, but many iOS users already use a password to lock their devices.
+McAfee's Private Photo Vault, Backup, Mobile Security app offers users a way to lock photos behind a six-digit PIN, but many iOS users already use a password to lock their devices.
 You can get an app like this if you want a second level of security, but we're not sure why you'd need it, aside from hiding things from anyone that knows your unlock code.

-Apps including Webroot SecureWeb Browser offer protection against malicious websites, promising to save you from phishing attacks.
+Apps such as Webroot SecureWeb Browser offer protection against malicious websites, promising to save you from phishing attacks.
 While that sounds like a great feature, Safari on iOS offers a Fraudulent Website Warning feature that is enabled by default.